-With ample upkeep, your air conditioner will offer worry-free performance for many years.
-But, similar to any other appliance in your home, it will at some point need replacement.
-Knowing when to install a new one is important to prevent pricey repairs, costly utility bills and comfort disruptions.
+With proper upkeep, your air conditioner will deliver worry-free cooling for many years.
+But, like any other appliance in your house, it will eventually need to be updated.
+Knowing when to replace it is key to avoid pricey repairs, higher utility bills and comfort disruptions.

-When it comes to being cool and your home’s energy efficiency, our Farnell Heating & Air Conditioning Inc specialists are looking out for your best interests.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Farnell Heating & Air Conditioning Inc pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says most air conditioners last for 15–20 years.
+In most instances, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s wise to get started prepping for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a new one.
+It’s recommended to begin preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for installation.

-How dependable is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it frequently needing repairs?
-When your air conditioner is less dependable it’s time to begin considering getting an upgraded one.
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less dependable it’s time to start preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need several small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life span, it’s expected for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which measures how efficiently it expends electricity to make chilled air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal mandates.
-However, your air conditioner becomes less efficient as it gets older.
+Every air conditioner has a SEER rating, which measures how efficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal mandates.
+However, your air conditioner loses efficiency as it ages.

 Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically pricier but could pay for themselves over time through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Air conditioners with bigger SEER ratings are usually costlier but might pay for themselves over the years through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfortable when your air conditioner is on?
-Or are you constantly dialing down the temperature to keep cool?
-An aging air conditioner could have problems keeping your home cool due to decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full blast continuously, these air conditioners run at multiple speeds to fine-tune your comfort.
+Are you comfy when your air conditioner is running?
+Or are you continuously dialing down the temperature to stay cool?
+An old air conditioner might have problems keeping your house comfy due to decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to adapt your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, ask us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is bothering you, call us about getting a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a smart approach to keep up with energy efficiency, with very little effort necessary from you.
-And, depending on the rebates available by your utility company, you could be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter settings accordingly.
+Adding a smart thermostat is a wise method to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change temps as necessary.

 If you have an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Type

-If your air conditioner was installed before 2010, it probably relies on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured due to its damaging effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant type.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
+You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be costly.
-That’s since Freon is only available in reduced, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever has a refrigerant leak, repairing the problem will be pricey.
+That’s since Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really build as time goes by.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up as time goes by.

-We realize that air conditioner cost is your number one question.
-That’s why partnering with Farnell Heating & Air Conditioning Inc for air conditioning installation in Mobile and surrounding areas is stress-free and affordable.
-Our pros will help you select the right solution for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your first question.
+That’s why collaborating with Farnell Heating & Air Conditioning Inc for air conditioning installation in Mobile and surrounding areas is stress-free and affordable.
+Our pros will help you select the right model for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.